Beyond Campari: The Bitter Aperitivo

 Gran Classico (Tempus Fugit)

-Sadly, not available in the States, so pick up a bottle the next time you're in Europe.
+Sadly, still not available in the States, so pick up a bottle the next time you're in Europe.
 This French spirit has a bitter orange flavor profile, and it's cheap and usually comes in liters.
 Always bring an extra suitcase.